yuvadm/viewstate/README.rst

   vs = ViewState(base64EncodedViewState)
   decoded_state = vs.decode()

-Alternatively, the library can be used via command line by executing the model:
+Alternatively, the library can be used via command line by directly executing the module:

 ::